icy/gk8s/README.md

 * `$ kubectl config set-context foo` can return happily (aka, without any error)
 * `export KUBECONFIG` is long, error-prone

+You may shoot yourself in the foot with share `kubectl` configuration files.
+And having multiple clusters, contexts in the same `~/.kubectl/config` is not easy.

+And your friend or team meat hardly replicates your command on their laptop because they may have wrong/invalid/different `KUBECONFIG`.

 ## Getting started

+Starting from v1.1.1, you can download binary files generated automatically by Github-Action action (via goreleaser tool).
+You find the files from the release listing page: https://github.com/icy/gk8s/releases

+To install on your laptop by local compiling process, please try the popular way

 ```
 $ go get -u github.com/icy/gk8s